 Psalm 27:4 says, "One thing have I desired of the Lord, that will I seek after, that I may dwell in the house of the Lord all the days of my life, to behold the beauty of the Lord and enquire in his temple."

 Is there anyone more majestic than our God?
 He created the heavens and the earth.
 He weighs the mountains in a scale and measures the waters in His hand.
 (From Isaiah 40).
 There is no other.

 Yet, in all His unmatched majesty and might, He calms the raging sea inside each of us and calls us His own.
 Such tenderness in His love for us.

 This is what draws me in.
 I can't stop staring at Him.

 And so comes my love for the Word.
 I find Him in the pages of Scripture and come to know Him better through it.

 If you don't know my amazing Savior, Jesus Christ, I invite you to just lay it down - all the burdens, the confusion and pain, the guilt, the shame.
 All of it.
 He bore all of it on the cross when He died for you and rose again so that you could know and have eternal life and relationship with God.
 Relationship.

-Meantime, I invite you to take a look.
-Stay in touch.
-My prayer is that you will see God as the source of it all as I share stories, music and Scripture.
+I invite you to check out the blogs on my site.
+My prayer is that you will see God as the source of it all as I share stories and Scripture.
 Let's grow in grace together.